Understanding HPV

 - CIN III — severe dysplasia to carcinoma-in-situ (precancerous cells extend to the upper third of the cervix).

-Eighty to ninety percent of females with cervical dysplasia have an HPV infection.
+Most females with cervical dysplasia have an HPV infection.